calculator001-del/alx-low_level_programming/0x01-variables_if_else_while/README.md

 8. print numbers of base 16 in lowercase
 9. print allpossible combination of single-digit numbers
 10. program prints all possible combination of two digits
+11. program will print all possible combination of tree digits